 3. Know the program

 In all honesty, this step should be done before you apply.
 But, I'm not here to shame anyone if you applied without thoroughly researching a program (honestly, I've done it myself).
-If that's you, you'll definitely want to spend some time poring through their website before you interview, otherwise your lack of preparation with show.
+If that's you, you'll definitely want to spend some time poring through their website before you interview, otherwise your lack of preparation will show.
 Research the program and the school thoroughly.
 Know the program's goals, the faculty, and the opportunities that they list on their website.
 In addition to coming across as professional and prepared, researching the program will help you answer why you want to go there (see: know your why) and generate your questions (see: know your questions).

 4. Know your questions